Show Your Support: Donate Now

 Make a Legacy Gift

-We've come a long way in the past thirty years in our efforts to end violence against women.
-Much of our progress has to do with the financial support given to our program by individuals like you -- people who care about others and who want the violence to stop.
+We’ve come a long way in the past forty years in our efforts to end violence against women.
+Much of our progress has to do with the financial support given to our program by individuals like you — people who care about others and who want the violence to stop.

 Your gift can be used in its entirety to support current operations or to support our capital campaign upon receipt, or it can be endowed in your name with the principal amount protected in perpetuity.
-If you would like to discuss your gift personally, or would like more information, contact Faith Power, Executive Director, by phone at 540-667-6160, via e-mail or by mail at P.O.
+If you would like to discuss your gift personally, or would like more information, contact Faith Power, Executive Director, 540-667-6160, email@example.com or by mail at P.O.
 Box 14, Winchester, VA 22604.

 Estate gifts offer excellent tax benefits to benefactors: